General Information Regarding Undergraduate Students

 If a student wants to waive or substitute a general education requirement, she or he needs to know that this type of substitution or waiver is not given lightly, and waivers, in particular, can only be granted in truly exceptional circumstances.
 The process of seeking a waiver or substitution starts with a student meeting with the Senior Vice Provost or the advisor consulting with the Senior Vice Provost to determine the feasibility of such a request.
 Department chairs are not able to waive or substitute general education requirements.

-Advisors, please do not tell students that “this will count” or “you should be able to get a waiver for that” or give students any reason to misconstrue what they are being told.
-Please put everything in writing.
-It is recommended and very helpful to put recommendations and advice in the “Notes” section in Navigate.
+Advisors should not tell students that “this will count” or “you should be able to get a waiver for that” or give students any reason to misconstrue what they are being told.
+Everything must be in writing.
+It is recommended and very helpful to put recommendations and advice in the “Notes” section in Navigate360.
 This serves as a reminder for the faculty member, the student, any future advisor, and the Registrar’s office.
 Undocumented exceptions to degree or other graduation requirements may not be accepted during the degree audit process.

 When a student withdraws from the College, the Director of the Student Success Center will notify the pertinent administrative offices of the College.
 The Office of Academic Records and Registration will then notify the faculty in whose classes the student is enrolled and the student’s academic advisor.
 In accordance with Federal law, faculty must provide the last date of attendance for the student who has withdrawn.
 This is to be done in a timely manner using Self-Service as directed by the Registrar.
 Note that, as such, the College does not require faculty to take attendance, but faculty members must be able to report this last date of attendance accurately.
 An accurate last date of attendance is necessary for financial aid purpose and other reporting to the U.S. Department of Education.